Pil Pil Inspired Double Prawns

 Add the red wine vinegar and allow it to bubble away until evaporated, 1 min.

 Stir the tomato puree into the pan and cook for 1 min, then pour in the water for the sauce (see pantry for amount) and bring to the boil.
 Season with salt and pepper.

 Taste your sauce and add salt and pepper if needed.
-Stir through the roasted peppers and half the parsley, adding a splash of water if it's a little too thick.
+Stir through the roasted peppers, adding a splash of water if it's a little too thick.

 Fluff up the rice with a fork and share between your bowls.
-Top with the prawns, spooning over all the sauce.
+Top with the pil pil prawns, spooning over all of the sauce from the pan.